sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

   }
 ```

-### Show EditListingAccessoriesPanel in EditListingWizard
+### Show EditListingExtraFeaturesPanel in EditListingWizard

 Almost there!
 We still need to add the ACCESSORIES tab handling to
 EditListingWizard.